smladeoye/yii2-paystack/README.md

 $subaccount = $paystack->subaccount();
 ```
 Distinct methods available to transaction:

-    a.  listBank --> list the available bank for creating subaccounts on the system.Example:
+- **listBank** --> list the available bank for creating subaccounts on the system.Example:

 ```php

         $subscription->enable($code, $token);
         //an array can be provided instead, containing the necessary parameters as key => value

 ```

 5.	plan:    To initiate a plan operation:

 ```php
 $paystack = Yii::$app->paystack;
 $plan = $paystack->plan();
 ```

-6.  page:    To initiate a page operation:
+1.	page:    To initiate a page operation:
 ```php
 $paystack = Yii::$app->paystack;
 $page = $paystack->page();
 ```
 Distinct methods available to transaction:

-    a.  checkAvailability --> check the availability of a particular slug.Example:
+checkAvailability --> check the availability of a particular slug.Example:

 ```php
         $page->checkAvailability($slud_id);